 Share Relevant Content

-To do this, at the top of the main LinkedIn feed in the ‘share an update’ section to make use of posting relevant articles for your industry.
-If you want to have an engagement with your audience, make sure the topic is compelling.
+To do this, at the top of the main LinkedIn feed in the ‘share an update’ section make use of posting relevant articles for your industry.
+If you want to have an engagement with your audience, make sure the topic is compelling and optimised.